ChainMovers/suibase/typescript/vscode-extension/docs/extension-development-cycle.md

 ### Move to traditional extension development

 Once you're ready to start building other parts of your extension, simply shift to a development model where you run the `npm run build:webview` command as you make changes, press `F5` to compile your extension and open a new Extension Development Host window.

-Inside the host window, open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) and type `Hello World (Svelte): Show`.
+For a hot-reload edit/debug cycle, keep `npm start:webview` running in background and sirv will automatically rebuild on webview changes.
+Wait a few seconds after saving the change and then press `Ctrl-R` in the Extension Development Host window.

 ## Dependency management and project configuration